tomgp/FT-workshop-EX1/readme.md

 ###Rolling back to a certain point in history

-Make some mistakes and commit them to your repository.
+As in the last part fo this excercise; make some mistakes but this time commit them to your repository. (click the 'commit ...' / 'commit and sync ...' b utton at the end of the list of changed files)

 Uh oh!
 You've made more of a mess of things and commited your changes to the repository!
 Don't worry, all is not lost you can go back to any point in your commit history and make things right again.

 If you make small commits, relating to a single feature or file then this can be relatively painless otherwise it can be a bit tricky.
+So sensible commits are a good habit to get into.
+Some people advocate writing your commit message before you start coding a particular feature, this can help keep you focussed but requires a degree of planning (which is another good thing!).
+Further reading: [An indepth style guide to writing commit messages](http://chris.beams.io/posts/git-commit/)

 There are a couple of places within the GitHub app where you can review your commit history: